dhtfdiane/Brain-machine-Interface/README.md

 # Brain-machine-Interface
-This repository contains my work for the Imperial College London "BMIS" module (2023-2024).
-This a group project.
+This repository contains my group work for the Imperial College London "BMIS" module (2023-2024).

 ## Task
 We were provided with a dataset of multi-channel ECoG recordings from a monkey during a reaching task.
 With this dataset, we carried out a neural decoding task, aiming to predict the dynamics of the monkey's arm, as well as to classify the direction of reach of the monkey (from 8 possible targets) in real-time.